Updated: Oct 15, 2022

 Smell the lunch.

 Whatever that rotten lunch smells like would probably be pretty close to what a rotten tooth would smell like.
 Since you are what you eat, you are also what it would smell like.
+Whatever left over food that you did not remove is what would be fermenting inside of your mouth.

 How to get rid the decayed tooth smell